Join Our Courses/Events

 Instructor: Craig Kaercher

-This course is Part 2 of AP Computer Science A: Advanced Concepts in Java.
+This course is for AP Computer Science A. Here is the course description and exam by College Board: https://apstudents.collegeboard.org/sites/default/files/2019-05/ap-computer-science-a-course-and-exam-description.pdf.
 AP Computer Science A is one year curriculum for high school students.
 Sunshine has split it into part 1 and part 2 which usually can be finished in 2 terms.

 AP Computer Science A